 Lend stablecoins on CeFi

 Buy majors (BTC, ETH)

 Lend majors on CeFi

-Buy blue DeFi coins and participate on protocol
+Buy DeFi blue chips and participate on protocols

 Leveraged yield farming